nprapps/dailygraphics/README.md

 You can only use fonts that are supported on our website, so make sure you are using the correct typeface and weight.
 [Here's a list of supported fonts](https://github.com/nprapps/dailygraphics/blob/ai2html/etc/ai2html.jsx#L593-L605).
+(For users outside of NPR, refer to the [ai2html docs](http://ai2html.org/#using-fonts-other-than-arial-and-georgia) to learn how to customize your fonts.)

 Create your graphic within Illustrator, referring to the [ai2html documentation](http://ai2html.org/#how-to-use-ai2html) for help.
 When